sbb-design-systems/sbb-angular/src/angular-public/lightbox/lightbox.md

-The lightbox can be used to open modal dialogs as see below
+The lightbox can be used to open modal dialogs as seen below

 ```html
 <header sbbLightboxHeader></header>